dhruvsavsani007/Assembler/README.md

 	Assembler.exe [your Assembly text file location]

-3.You see 2 files in Assembly folder
+3.You will see 2 files in Assembly folder

 	1)Binarycode.txt(which is binarycode of your Assembly Code) 2)Hexcode.txt(which is hexcode of your Assembly code)